By , , and

 Example

-Prof. Peters begins by reading the introduction and identifies her role as that of an 'educational institute representative'.
-She then heads over to the 'Using the framework' section and understands the goal of the framework and begins with Step 1 - assessing using the Rubric.
+Prof. Peters begins by forming a focus group with all the educational stakeholders and identifies her role as an 'educational institution representative'.
+She then moves on to Step 2 - reading the information about the AIED tool and the educational context.
+She then continues to Step 3 - assessment using the rubric.
 She starts with the value of Goodwill.

 EN-G3 X

-For EN-G1, Level 2 is selected because such a system could cause some students to get anxious, thereby affecting their performance.
-So, the system does not fully consider the needs of students.
-For EN-G2, Level 2 is selected because there is good adaptation to AIED but the review by an external proctor might undermine the role of the educator.
-In the case of EN-G3, the institution promotes AIED systems with good integration into the learning environment.
-Some points about the ethical application are not clearly outlined or considered - such as autonomy, well-being of students, data security.
+For EN-G1, she selects Level 2 as such a tool could cause some students to get anxious, thereby affecting their performance.
+So, the tool does not fully consider the needs of students.
+For EN-G2, she selects Level 2 because there is good adaptation to AIED but the review by an external proctor might undermine the role of the educator.
+In the case of EN-G3, the institution promotes AIED tools with good integration into the learning environment.
+For EN-G4, some points about the ethical application are not clearly outlined or considered - such as autonomy, well-being of students, data security.
 However, the time of the faculty and the flexibility of the students is considered.
-As some ethical aspects are considered while others are not, Level 2 is selected for EN-G4.
+As some ethical aspects are considered while others are not, she selects Level 2 for EN-G4.

 Prof. Peters then proceeds to the value of Aptness for Education